ethereum-optimism/ecosystem-contributions/contributions/visalize-op-mainnet-tx-flow.md

 ## Summary

 A significant part of understanding the state and health of a blockchain lies in the transaction activity.
 Transactions come in many types and offer a wealth of information about the on-chain activity.
 Despite the abundance of data, there's a lack of deeper dimensional visualization tools that extend beyond simple total transaction counts.
-To address this, a proposal for the development of a transaction visualizer is put forward.
 This visualizer, ideally presented as an interactive website, would provide real-time insights into transaction flows, giving users a new way to engage with OP Mainnet.

 ## Possible Features